Natural Language Dataset Generation Framework for Visualizations Powered by Large Language Models: Introduction

 \section{Introduction}

 Recent advancements in Natural Language Processing (NLP) techniques empowered individuals with limited data analysis and visualization expertise to engage in text-based interaction and execute data visualization tasks \cite{sultanum2023datatales, shen2023data}.
-Because NL interaction methods are recognized as more natural and user-friendly compared to traditional approaches like direct manipulation \cite{setlur2016eviza}, many studies have incorporated Natural Language Interfaces (NLIs) into their systems.
-For example, users can query key data insights within charts using NL sentences \cite{srinivasan2018augmenting}, significantly reducing the need for manual extraction via programming.
-Furthermore, they can input text to receive automatic recommendations for the most appropriate chart types \cite{narechania2020nl4dv, dibia2023lida}, rather than selecting effective representations manually based on graphical language criteria \cite{mackinlay1986automating}.
+Many studies have incorporated Natural Language Interfaces (NLIs) into their systems to augment more natural and user-friendly interactions \cite{setlur2016eviza}.
+For example, Voder~\cite{srinivasan2018augmenting} enables querying key data insights within charts using NL sentences, significantly decreasing the reliance on manual programming for data retrieval.
+Furthermore, users can provide text to receive automatic recommendations for the most appropriate chart types \cite{narechania2020nl4dv, dibia2023lida}, rather than selecting effective representations manually based on graphical language criteria.